tdp1996/Machine-Learning/README.md

   * `linear_regression.py`
 * Logistic Regression:
   *  `logistic_regression.py`

+## Notebooks
+The project includes Jupyter notebooks for demonstrating the algorithms:

+* Linear Regression:
+  * `multivariate_linear_regression_demo.ipynb`
+  * `univariate_linear_regression_demo.ipynb`
+* Logistic Regression:
+  * `logistic_regression_binary_demo.ipynb`
+  * `logistic_regression_multiclass_demo.ipynb`

+These notebooks provide step-by-step examples and visualizations to help understand how the algorithms work.
+You can run these notebooks locally or in an online environment like Google Colab.

 ## Testing
 The project includes unit tests to ensure the correctness of the implementations.
 You can run the tests using pytest: